Why ever would you want to go through the stress of teaching your children to drive?

-These simple ideas are distilled from the extensive experience of one who set out every morning to face death squarely in the face for many years sitting in the instructor's seat of a driving school car!
+These common-sense ideas are distilled from the extensive experience of one who set out every morning to face death squarely in the face for many years sitting in the instructor's seat of a driving school car!

 There are three main reasons why using DriverActive will help:

-Home practise will be better targeted
+Practise will be better targeted

 First and foremost, before going out with a learner driver, make sure that you meet the legal minimum licence requirements.
-Most parents will qualify with no problem - but if sisters, brothers or friends are supervising make sure they qualify.
+Most parents will qualify with no problem - but if sisters, brothers or friends are supervising make sure that they qualify.

 The supervisor must: